Joe Burrow’s TD to Higgins lifts Bengals over Titans 20-16 - NewsBreak

 Evan McPherson kicked a pair of field goals for the Bengals.
 He connected on a third with 1:53 left, but Titans lineman Kevin Strong was flagged for unnecessary roughness after landing on the long snapper.
 That nullified the kick but allowed the Bengals to run out the clock.

 The Titans (7-4) equaled their most points allowed since a Week 2 loss at Buffalo as their two-game winning streak ended.
-This was just the second time since that loss that Tennessee gave up more than 17, matching the 20 points allowed in an overtime loss at Kansas City.
+This was just the second time since that loss that Tennessee gave up more than 17, matching the 20 points allowed in an overtime loss at Kansas City.‘SNF’ Week 12: Eagles welcome Packers to Philadelphia

 Cincinnati smothered NFL rushing leader Derrick Henry yet again, holding him to a season-low 38 yards.
 Tennessee tried to rally by throwing to Henry, and he had a career-best 79 yards receiving.
 Ryan Tannehill threw for 291 yards, but the Titans couldn’t score a touchdown in three trips to the red zone.